forestgrape/coronavirus/index.md

     > It's time [for medicine] to move on from digitalization and black-white schemes to the continuous color-space of Bayesian statistics.
 There's no hard border for fever at 37.5 or at 38 degrees.

 ### Estimate and Adaptive Planning
 While we often prefer straight plans, adaptive planning is more suitable here.
 Like a game plan where one starts with a plan but needs to adapt depending on the moves of the adversary players.
 Viruses behave like adversary players and unpredictability/randomness is involved.
 One reason is that virions cannot move directed and so their movement is mostly random.
 Nevertheless probabilities can be estimated.
 E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs is not the best idea.
-However even if all precautions are taken, there is some probability that one falls sick, in that case it is important to be circumspect and withdraw from social gatherings.
+However even if all precautions are taken, there is some probability that one falls sick, in that case it is important to withdraw from social gatherings.

 Increased infection likelihood:
-* **Increased Exposure to Viruses**:being in a densely populated indoor spaces and very close range face to face talking
+* **Increased Exposure to Viruses**:being in a densely populated indoor spaces and close range face to face talking
-* **Increased Susceptibility to Viruses**: diminished immune system
+* **Increased Susceptibility to Viruses**: diminished immune system and increased inhalation of air

 Keeping benefits and risks in mind:
-* whether, when and what to care about
+* whether, when and what to do and care about
 * whether to take additional carefulness otherwhere.
 E.g. in the Tour the France not a single cyclist has caught Covid-19 [to be checked].
 This likely because they avoided most risks except for excessive sports.

 ### Respect and Take Care